James Hubert Blake High School: Awards

 The Maryland Instructional Computer Coordinators Association named Mary Wagner the Outstanding Technology-Using Educator of the Year in 2002.
 A social studies teacher, Wagner was recognized for her contributions to instructional computing practices.

 Barbara Jeweler was named Montgomery County Teacher of the Year in 2003.
 Jeweler was director of Blake High School's television production program, served as internship coordinator, and taught media arts.

 Mary Wagner won The Washington Posts Agnes Meyer Outstanding Teacher Award in 2004.
 Wagner was recognized for leading field trips, inviting guest speakers, having mock congresses and cabinets, conducting Election Day exit polls, and encouraging debate, all to teach her students about history and government.
 Wagner also started Blake High School's Gay/Straight Alliance, known as Allies 4 Equality, and she maintained the school's web site.

 The National Television Academy awarded Sally Lok the Student Television Award for Excellence in 2004.
 A senior at Blake High School, Lok was recognized for the script for "Music Piracy", a video documentary about the legality of downloading music from the Internet.
 Lok served as the lead producer of the documentary.

 In 2004, Blake High School's principal, Carole C. Goodman, received the Mark Mann Excellence and Harmony Award.
 The award letter specifically noted the diversity of Blake High School's community involvement, the school's excellent arts and humanities signature program, and how Goodman encouraged a challenging and creative academic environment.

+In 2005, a Blake High School junior, Michael Braun, won the Jeopardy!
+Teen Tournament.